Demand Forecasting in Logistics: Methods, Process & Accuracy

 Qualitative forecasting uses expert judgment, market research, and subjective inputs when historical data is limited or unreliable:

 - Expert judgment.
-Sales, operations, and market experts estimate future demand based on experience.
+Sales, operations, and market experts estimate future demand based on direct experience.

 - Delphi method.
 Structured group forecasting where experts provide estimates, compare them, and converge on a consensus.

 - Market research.
-Surveys, customer interviews, and market intelligence to anticipate shifts in demand.
+Surveys, customer interviews, and market intelligence used to anticipate shifts in demand.

 - Scenario planning.
-Build multiple demand scenarios for different market conditions.
+Building multiple demand scenarios for different market conditions so the plan holds up under more than one future.

 Choosing Between Methods